ppsmirnov/wg-sneak-agent/README.md

   - sneak:connect — sends post request to wg-sneak server in order to add current project to log tracking
   - sneak:configure — runs all tasks listed above

- All tasks should be executed as root
+ All tasks should be executed as root.